-Plans, Specifications, and Estimates (PS&E)
+Plans, Specifications, and Estimates

-The CA Agency must prepare and ensure a professional engineer or landscape architect registered in the State of Arizona signs and seals the final PS&E.
+The CA Agency must ensure a professional engineer or landscape architect registered in the State of Arizona shall sign and seal the final PS&E on all FAHP CA projects.

-The plans and specifications describe the location and design features and construction requirements in enough detail to facilitate the advertising, bidding, awarding, contract control, construction, and estimation of construction costs of the project.
-The estimate shows the expected project cost in enough detail to provide an initial prediction of the financial obligations to be incurred by the CA Agency, ADOT, and FHWA and allow an effective review and comparison of the bids received.
+The plans and specifications shall describe the location and design features and construction requirements in enough detail to facilitate the advertising, bidding, awarding, contract control, construction, and estimation of construction costs of the project.
+The estimate shall show the expected project cost in enough detail to provide an initial prediction of the financial obligations to be incurred, and allow for an effective review and comparison of the bids received.

-The CA Agency must ensure NEPA approval, Right-of-Way (ROW), utility, and railroad clearances have been obtained (or necessary arrangements have been made) so as not to delay the construction contractor.
+The CA Agency must obtain NEPA approval, ROW, utility, and railroad clearances.
+Any work related to these clearance shall not delay the construction contractor.

-The CA Agency must submit the final PS&E to the ADOT PM for federal authorization for construction.
-The federal authorization packet is required to be bid-ready.
-The following includes a list of items that the CA Agency is required to have in it.
+The CA Agency must submit the final PS&E and other related items to the ADOT PM for federal authorization for construction.
+The federal authorization package is required to be bid-ready.

+The following items are required in a federal authorization package for construction:
-All bid advertisement documents (PS&E, special provisions including the DBE Special Provisions (EPRISE), bid/contract) and all required federal contract provisions as found under Construction Administration, subsection Contract Provisions:

-- CA Agency request letter that includes a railroad, design exception, and proprietary products statements as well as specified contract time - Clearances - ROW (Signed and approved by ADOT) - Utility and Railroad (required even when no railroad is involved in the FAHP project and can be included as a statement in the utility clearance) - Current MPO TIP and STIP pages (showing the project name, funding year, and funding source) - DBE Goal Assessment Notice (electronic notice sent back to the contractor) - Financial recapitulation sheet, including a clear cost breakdown of local funds that are federally eligible and those that are not federally eligible - Materials Quality Assurance project plan approval letter (signed and approved by ADOT) - NEPA approval - Period of performance, including the estimated construction schedule, and project start and end dates - Project location/vicinity map - Certification, PIF, or Experimental Product approval, if applicable - Design exception approval, if applicable - Executed IGA, if applicable - Subprogram eligibility letter, if applicable - Systems engineering checklist, if applicable
+- A request letter that includes: - Project name and location, ADOT project number, and federal aid number - o Railroad, design exception, and proprietary products statements - Specified contract time - All bid advertisement documents: - PS&E - Special provisions shall include the DBE Special Provisions (EPRISE), contract time, contract, and all required federal contract provisions as found under Construction Administration, subsection Contract Provisions page 41 - Clearances - NEPA approval that has been validated by ADOT prior to the PS&E submittal - ROW (Signed and approved by ADOT) - Utility and Railroad (railroad statement is required even when no railroad is involved) - Current MPO TIP and STIP pages (showing the project name, funding year, and funding source) - DBE Goal Assessment Notice (email from BECO to the agency) - Financial recapitulation sheet - Materials Quality Assurance project plan approval letter (signed and approved by ADOT) - Project location/vicinity map

+If applicable:

+- Certification, PIF, or Experimental Product approval

+- Design exception approval

+- Executed IGA

+- Subprogram eligibility letter

+- Systems engineering checklist

-ENVIRONMENTAL
+200.50 ENVIRONMENTAL

+ADOT Environmental Planning will prepare Categorical Exclusions (CE) with supporting surveys, technical reports, consultations and public involvement conducted by the CA agency.

-In accordance with NEPA (42 U.S.C. § 4321 et seq.) and other relevant environmental laws and regulations, the CA Agency must prepare a Categorical Exclusion (CE), Environmental Assessment (EA), or Environmental Impact Statement (EIS) that includes engineering technical reports, environmental technical studies, agency coordination, and public involvement for all FAHP projects.
-The CA Agency must prepare the NEPA documentation and analysis for ADOT and/or FHWA approval.
+In accordance with NEPA (42 U.S.C. § 4321 et seq.) and other relevant environmental laws and regulations, the CA Agency must prepare an Environmental Assessment (EA) or Environmental Impact Statement (EIS) including engineering technical reports, environmental technical studies, agency coordination, and public involvement for all FAHP projects.
+The CA Agency must prepare the NEPA documentation and analysis for ADOT approval.